asd123cqp/TwittMap/README.md

 ## TODO

-- [ ] Marker Clustering
+- [x] Marker Clustering

-- [ ] Use ElasticSearch’s (Links to an external site.)Links to an external site. geospatial feature that shows tweets that are within a certain distance from the point the user clicks on the map.
+- [ ] Use ElasticSearch’s geospatial feature that shows tweets that are within a certain distance from the point the user clicks on the map.